Bulat27/Tonic_with_MDP_Updated/scripts/mdp_update_scripts/README.md

 ## Installation

+   To install the dependencies, Python `>= 3.8` version is required.
 Please run the following command in `root/scripts/mdp_update_scripts` folder (the folder where this README.md is located) to install the required Python packages:
    <br><br>
    `pip install -r requirements.txt`
    <br><br>